Politiwatch/DroneAPI/README.md

 # DroneAPI
-An automatic restful API for the Bureau of Investigative Journalism's "Drone War" data. **This tool only processes DRONE STRIKES, not all covert U.S. actions.**
+An automatic restful API for the Bureau of Investigative Journalism's "Drone War" data. **This tool only processes DRONE STRIKES, not all covert U.S. actions.** *Unconfirmed actions are included.*

 ## How to Use
 Using the DroneAPI is simple.
 All you need to do is navigate your code to a valid instance (I personally recommend the Politiwatch-maintained instance at https://tbij.dronescout.org) and you'll be set!
 The root endpoint should provide you all the information you need to get started.
 If that's not enough, please refer to the endpoint documentation below.